In any vehicle, if the wheels are out of balance, they’ll let you know with what can be referred to as a violent shake.

 Meaning that when you’re zooming down the road, the vehicle can start to shake uncontrollably; exactly the time that you wish it wasn’t shaking.

-Mechanics of course have similar devices, some of which are far more high tech and can give incredibly accurate readings on a wheel’s balance, however they’re very unlikely to use this sophistocated equipment on a UTV tire since, being designed for off roading, they often have very wide treads which could skew their readings.
+However, they’re very unlikely to use this sophisticated equipment on a UTV tire since, being designed for off-roading, they often have very wide treads which could skew their readings.

 But you can save a lot of money and gain a lot of know how by doing it yourself.
 And in some cases it may not even be necessary to balance your UTV’s wheels at all.